Tareck El Aissami: National Assembly and Interior Ministry

 El Aissami, beside Nicolás Maduro, present Vladimir Putin the Key to the City of Caracas in April 2010.

 After being established in the capital city of Caracas, El Aissami later campaigned to become a legislator in the National Assembly, winning a seat in the 2005 parliamentary elections.

 From 2007 to 2008, he served in the Ministry of the Interior as the Vice Minister of Public Security.
 In September 2008, Hugo Chávez appointed El Aissami as Minister of the Interior and Justice In 2009, he stated that anti-drug operations in Venezuela had improved following the expulsion of the United States Drug Enforcement Administration (DEA) from Venezuela, stating that the Colombian and United States government anti-drug agencies had "turned into important drug-trafficking cartels".
 On 24 August 2011, El Aissami announced the ban on the public use of firearms in Venezuela.
 El Aissami headed the Ministry of the Interior and Justice until he was elected governor in 2012.

 Governor

-He served as the governor of Aragua from 2012 until 2017.
+After his stint at the Ministry of the Interior and Justice, El Aissami was appointed by Chavez as the governor of Aragua and served until 2017.
 The Iranian military company Qods Aviation, which was sanctioned under the 2007 UN Security Council Resolution 1747, has operated in Aragua since 2008 in collaboration with the Venezuelan Military Industries Company Ltd. The joint project continued throughout El Aissami's tenure.

 According to analyst David Smilde of Washington Institute on Latin America (WOLA), while serving as Governor of Aragua, El Aissami "presided over a police force that came to be one of the most violent and abusive in the country".
 Despite enacting 21 security plans for Aragua, violence continued to increase, with the murder rate at 142 murders per 100,000 citizens in 2016.